Aiwen-Xiao/Poverty_Prediction_Project/README.md

 - **1_Image_Collecting** [satellite_image_collection.ipynb](https://github.com/macs30123-s23/final-project-urban_explorer/blob/main/1_Image_Collecting/satellite_image_collection.ipynb) and [lambda_function.py](https://github.com/macs30123-s23/final-project-urban_explorer/blob/main/1_Image_Collecting/lambda_function.py)

     This part sets step functions on AWS lambda which collects satellite images using MapBox API (https://docs.mapbox.com/api/maps/static-images/) and uploads the collected images to AWS S3 bucket.
-10 images were ramdomly sampled (each image covers an area of 50m*50m) within each census tract and parallelly collected overall around 10k images.
-A mapping file was also generated which maps the image file name with the census tract id for the analysis in next step.
+This study ramdomly samples 10 images (each image covers an area of 50m*50m) within each census tract and parallelly collects overall around 10k images.
+A mapping file is also generated which maps the image file name with the census tract id for the analysis in next step.

 - **2_Satellite_Image_Processing** [mpi_area_extraction.py](https://github.com/macs30123-s23/final-project-urban_explorer/blob/main/2_Satellite_Image_Processing/mpi_area_extraction.py) and [mpi.sbatch](https://github.com/macs30123-s23/final-project-urban_explorer/blob/main/2_Satellite_Image_Processing/mpi.sbatch)

-    This part parallelly processes the 7850 satellite image to extract feature of house density.
+    This part parallelly processes the 7850 satellite image to extract feature of house density using MPI parallelization.
+This study uses 10 nodes, distributes images evenly, and gathers the processed results in rank 0.

 - **3_Network_Analysis_GraphFrames** [network_analysis.ipynb](https://github.com/macs30123-s23/final-project-urban_explorer/blob/main/3_Network_Analysis_GraphFrames/network_analysis.ipynb)

     This part uses Spark’s GraphFrames package to conduct network analysis upon over 5 million bikeshare trip data.
-We use geo-join to map census tracts with the start and end points in the original data.
+This study uses geo-join to map census tracts with the start and end points in the original data.
 Each node represents one census tract and each edge represents a trip between two tracts.
-We extract node statistics from the network including degrees, PageRank, clustering coefficients and links to high income area for the use in following machine learning.
-We also plot the top census tracts with highest importance in the network.
+This study extracts node statistics from the network including degrees, PageRank, clustering coefficients and links to high income area for the use in following machine learning.

 - **4_Spark_Machine_Learning** [SparkML.ipynb](https://github.com/macs30123-s23/final-project-urban_explorer/blob/main/4_Spark_Machine_Learning/sparkML.ipynb)

     This part uses the extracted features including node statistics and house density along with socio-economic features from census data to train a random forest regressor in Spark.
 The house density of the area is defined to be the average area of the images extracted from this tract.
-We use 5 fold cross validation to select the best number of trees to use in the random forest regressor.
-We also try to compare the performaces of random forest with only urban features (node statistics + house density), and full features (urban features + socio-economic features).
+This study uses 5 fold cross validation to select the best number of trees to use in the random forest regressor and compares the performaces of random forest with only urban features (node statistics + house density), and full features (urban features + socio-economic features).

 # Findings
 Model Performance: